CoderDojo-Waregem/svg-tutorial/complex shapes/clipping/description/description.nl.md

-This ornament is the same as we drew on the first day, except it has a motif on its side defined as a polyline.
+This ornament is the same as we drew on the first day, except it has a motif on its side defined as a `polyline`.

 <figure>
 <svg width="200px" height="200px" viewBox="-100 -100 200 200">